 - Cardmembers may travel alone or bring up to seven additional travelers.

-- Travel must begin and end in the U.S. or Canadian international airports and must be an international flight.
+- Travel must begin and end in the U.S. or Canada, and you must book an international flight.

 - Tickets are non-refundable unless otherwise indicated.